 Andreas Deuchert

-I am an Assistant Professor of Mathematical Physics at Virginia Tech in Blacksburg, Virginia.
-Previously, I was an independent research fellow and lecturer at the Institute of Mathematics, University of Zurich, funded by an Ambizione Grant from the Swiss National Science Foundation.
+I am Assistant Professor of Mathematical Physics at Virginia Tech in Blacksburg, Virginia.
+Previously, I was an independent research fellow and lecturer at the Institute of Mathematics, University of Zurich, funded by an Ambizione Grant from the Swiss National Science Foundation and a Marie Skłodowska-Curie individual fellowship of the European Union.
+From October 2016 to September 2019, I was a postdoctoral researcher in the group of Prof. Dr. Robert Seiringer at the Institute of Science and Technology Austria (ISTA).
+I obtained my doctoral degree in mathematics in 2016 from the University of Tübingen, with a thesis in analysis and mathematical physics under the supervision of Prof. Dr. Christian Hainzl.

 My main research interests are mathematical quantum mechanics and quantum statistical mechanics.
-In my work, I develop analytic, functional-analytic, and probabilistic methods, with a focus on variational techniques, to study mathematical problems arising from solid-state physics.
+In my work, I develop analytic, functional-analytic, and probabilistic methods to study mathematical problems arising from solid-state physics.
 Currently, I am primarily interested in developing new mathematical tools to study bosonic many-particle systems at positive temperature.
-I have also been interested in mathematical aspects of the BCS theory of superconductivity (formulated as a non-commutative variational problem) and the physics of the angulon quasi-particle.
+Another important theme of my work are mathematical aspects of the BCS theory of superconductivity (formulated as a non-commutative variational problem).
+I have also been interested in the physics of the angulon quasi-particle.

 For more information, see my CV.